jenkinsci/jenkinsfile-runner-test-framework/README.md

 The test suite is designed to run on Linux, targeting JFR execution only in Docker containers.
 It relies on shUnit2 and its hooks allow to check the log outputs, the content in the workspace and the result of the execution in an easy way.

-In case it's desired to build the docker image using the Custom War Package it is possible to specify a concrete version (released, timestamped snapshot or incremental), although the framework defines a default version.
+In case it's desired to build the docker image using the Custom War Package it is possible to specify a particular version (released, timestamped snapshot or incremental), although the framework defines a default version.

 The test framework supports timeouts (_in progress at the time of writing this README file_) and `JAVA_OPTS` environment variable.